captain-exoplanet/misttborn/misttbornplotter.md

 CURRENT LIMITATION & KNOWN BUGS:

 - Currently MISTTBORNplotter.py will not work properly for RV plots for multiplanet systems; it won’t subtract the best-fit RV models from the other planets from the data.
 I’ll fix this when this feature is needed.
+- Currently the RV plotting capabilities can only handle up to five separate RV facilities.
 - Trailing zeros at the end of a value will not be printed to the table due to a limitation of Python; i.e., if a value is 0.10 +/- 0.12, it will be printed as 0.1 +/- 0.12
 - The number will be printed to one digit after the decimal place if the uncertainty is greater than 10, i.e., it will print 2106.6 +/- 15.7 rather than 2107 +/- 16
 - For RV-only planets the semi-major axis needs to be calculated using Kepler’s laws rather than using a/R*; this has not yet been implemented.